Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 The *package name* is typically chosen by you when developing your project.
 For our MPN Stock-List Demo Android Client and HTML Client it is `com.lightstreamer.demo.android.fcm`.

 The *service JSON descriptor* can obtained from the [Google Cloud Platform console](https://console.cloud.google.com/).
-Detailed instructions on how to obtain the descriptor can be found in the *General Concepts* document (available under `DOCS-SDKs` in your Lightstreamer Server installation).
+Detailed instructions on how to obtain the descriptor can be found in the [*General Concepts* document](https://lightstreamer.com/docs/ls-server/latest/General%20Concepts.pdf).

 Once you have the required material, add the following segment to the `google_notifier_conf.xml` file: